Lyndal Oatley

 Lyndal Oatley (born 27 June 1980) is an Australian equestrian.
 She represented Australia at two Summer Olympics in equestrian dressage (in 2012 and 2016).

 Personal

 Oatley was born on 27 June 1980 in Sydney, Australia.
 She attended Denman Public School before going to high school at Scone Grammar School.
 From 2000 to 2006, she attended Charles Sturt University where she earned a Bachelor of Business in Marketing and Business Management.
-As of June 2012, she lives in Nottuln, Germany.
+As of June 2012, she lived in Nottuln, Germany; and is married to Swedish equestrian Patrik Kittel.

-Her grandfather is Robert Oatley.
+Her grandfather was Robert Oatley.
 In the Super-Maxi Wild Oats XI, he won the Sydney to Hobart Yacht Race five times.
 Her cousin is fellow Olympian Kirsty Oatley.
-She is married to Swedish equestrian Patrik Kittel.